Skip to content

 blackhole

 Drops all matching traffic.
-Useful for blocking access to specific lists.
+Useful for blocking access to specific resources.

 Field Type Required Description